-- (a) A probation officer shall investigate all cases referred to him for investigation by the judges of the courts or by the Secretary of Public Safety.
+(a) A probation officer shall investigate all cases referred to him for investigation by the judges of the courts or by the Secretary of Public Safety.
 Such officer shall keep informed concerning the conduct and condition of each person on probation under his supervision by visiting, requiring reports, and in other ways, and shall report thereon in writing as often as the court or the Secretary of Public Safety may require.
 Such officer shall use all practicable and suitable methods, not inconsistent with the conditions imposed by the court or the Secretary of Public Safety, to aid and encourage persons on probation to bring about improvement in their conduct and condition.
 Such officer shall keep detailed records of his work; shall make such reports in writing to the Secretary of Public Safety as he may require; and shall perform such other duties as the Secretary of Public Safety may require.
-A probation officer shall have, in the execution of his duties, the powers of arrest and, to the extent necessary for the performance of his duties, the same right to execute process as is now given, or that may hereafter be given by law, to the sheriffs of this State and the authority of a peace officer for the service of any warrant or other process issuing from any of the courts of the State having criminal jurisdiction. - (b) Probation officers shall have authority to assist law enforcement officers in effecting arrests and preventing escapes from custody when requested to do so by a law enforcement officer or when, in the judgment of the probation officer, that assistance may be necessary.
-When rendering assistance pursuant to this subsection, probation officers have authority to arrest and to take enforcement action for any criminal offense. - (c) Probation officers shall have the authority of peace officers on prison property for the purpose of protecting life and property, for the purpose of transferring prisoners from place to place as the probation officers' duties might require, and for apprehending, arresting, and returning to prison escaped prisoners. - (d) Probation officers shall have the authority of peace officers when responding to active assailant incidents and civil disturbances or when assigned by the Secretary of Public Safety to perform additional duties during times of man-made or natural disasters."
+A probation officer shall have, in the execution of his duties, the powers of arrest and, to the extent necessary for the performance of his duties, the same right to execute process as is now given, or that may hereafter be given by law, to the sheriffs of this State.

+(b) Probation officers may be assigned by the Secretary of Public Safety to perform additional duties during a declared state of emergency or a natural disaster.
+This authority does not convey to probation officers any additional powers of arrest or other authority beyond that provided in subsection (a) of this section."